 Getting Around Yellowstone

 A car is necessary for visiting different regions and attractions.
 Yellowstone consists of 350-plus miles of paved roads that make getting around fairly easy.
-Roads often close for heavy snowfall and construction, so it's best to check advisories posted on the National Park Service website, before you hit the road.
-Also, keep in mind GPS devices may be unreliable and provide incorrect directions around the park, so be sure to pick up a handy park road map available at all five entrance stations.
-You can rent a car from any of the airports that service the park.
-Don't forget, to enter Yellowstone National Park, you'll have to pay a $25 fee for noncommercial vehicles that is valid for seven days.
-Keep track of your entrance record to re-enter the park at different locations.|
+Roads often close for heavy snowfall and construction, so it's best to check advisories posted on the National Park Service website before you hit the road.
+Also, keep in mind that gas stations are limited inside Yellowstone and GPS devices may provide incorrect directions, so you'll want to pick up a handy road map at any of the park's five entrance stations.